EDUCBA Logo

 1. LIST Partitioning

-LIST Partitioning allows partitioning the data based on the set of values defined at the table creation time.
+LIST Partitioning allows data partitioning based on the values defined at the table creation time.

 Syntax: